opencv-java/opencv-java-tutorials/docs/source/08 - Face Recognition and Tracking.rst

 So the result of the detection is going to be in the **objects** parameter or in our case ``faces``.

-Let's put this result in an array of Rects and draw them on the frame, by doing so we can display the detected face are:
+Let's put this result in an array of rects and draw them on the frame, by doing so we can display the detected face are:

 .. code-block:: java